Skip to Content

 Atop Cerro Negro in Nicaragua, before I suited up to go volcanoboarding in my Pick-Pocket Proof Pants

-Atop Cerro Negro in Nicaragua, before I suited up to go volcanoboarding
+Atop Cerro Negro in Nicaragua, before going volcanoboarding.

-During my 23 hours of transit in various chicken buses and colectivos to/from Copan, Honduras, I'd zip up the pockets and close the button flaps so I could relax knowing my wallet and phone were safe.
+During my 23 hours of transit in various chicken buses and colectivos to/from Copan, Honduras, I'd zip up the pockets and close the button flaps to relax, knowing my wallet and phone were safe.

 I'd never experienced such secure pockets on a pair of travel pants, and I enjoyed them.

-I also did this when I was walking around taking photos in urban settings like Antigua, San Salvador, Leon, and Granada.
+I also did this while taking photos in urban settings like Antigua, San Salvador, Leon, and Granada.

 Overall, I was and continue to be completely satisfied with these great pants.
-If you're looking for an alternative to an uncomfortable money belt, consider a pair of Clothing Arts pants instead.
+Consider a pair of Clothing Arts pants if you want an alternative to an uncomfortable money belt.

-The travel clothing I've tried from Clothing Arts is a quality product designed and made by a fellow traveler.
+The travel clothing I've tried from Clothing Arts are high-quality products designed and made by a fellow traveler.

-To learn more about Pick Pocket Proof Pants, which are available in a variety of designs, fabrics, and colors, as well as the line of travel shirts, check out Clothing Arts.
+To learn more about Pick-Pocket Proof Pants, available in various designs, fabrics, and colors, as well as travel shirts and new product releases, check out the Clothing Arts website.

 Planning a trip?
 Go Backpacking recommends: